varletjs/varlet/.github/CONTRIBUTING.md

 **Create testcase**

 1. If you are creating a new component, the testcase is required.
-2. If you only modify components, please note update test snapshot: `pnpm test -w and press u`.
+2. If you only modify components, please note update test snapshot: `pnpm run test -w and press u`.
 3. Please check coverage locally before submit.

 ### Q & A